Ailanthus altissima: Cultivation

 In Europe, however, the tree is still used in the garden to some degree as its habit is generally not as invasive as it is in America.
 In the United Kingdom it is especially common in London squares, streets, and parks, though it is also frequently found in gardens of southern England and East Anglia.
 It becomes rare in the north, occurring only infrequently in southern Scotland.
 It is also rare in Ireland.
 In Germany the tree is commonly planted in gardens.
 In addition to being short-lived and the trunks over 2 to 3 ft often become hollow with no outward signs before they are destroyed in high winds.

-A few cultivars exist, but they are not often sold outside of China and probably not at all in North America: